BruceChanJianLe/ros-service/README.md

 **WARNING**
 Do notet that you will not be able compile this package until you rename it to `ros_service` as `ros-service` is considered as illegal to create service or message.

+You may also follow the `ros_service_alt.cpp` to write your rosservice with lambda function.

 ## Steps to Create a ROS Service

 **Step 1**